oke-aditya/neural_encryption_networks/README.md

 pip install -r requirements.txt
 ```

 The code uses Tensorflow 2.4.
+And is Tested on Python 3.6+

 We recommend using virtual environements using Conda or similar to avoid conflicts.